nandorojo/moti/docs/docs/web.md

 sidebar_label: Web Support
 ---

-Moti works on all platforms, including web.
-Make sure you've installed `react-native-web` and done anything you need to get that working.
+Moti works on all platforms, including Web.
+Make sure you've installed `react-native-web`.

 ## Expo Web support

 The following applies to React Native Web apps that **do not** use Next.js.

-Since Moti uses Reanimated 3, we need its Babel plugin to be applied to Moti.
-Since Expo Web doesn't transpile modules by default, we'll need to tell it to transpile Moti.
+Expo Web should work out of the box.

 Install `@expo/webpack-config` to your `devDependencies`: